MithrilJS/mithril.js/docs/simple-application.md

 var User = require("../models/User")
 ```

-Next, let's create a Mithril component.
+Next, let's create a Mithril.js component.
 A component is simply an object that has a `view` method:

 ```javascript
 // src/views/UserList.js